bubbles-suite/BUBBLES/README.md

 # Installation

-First check that the system is running a CUDA-enabled device: https://developer.nvidia.com/cuda-gpus
+First check that the system is running a CUDA-enabled device: https://developer.nvidia.com/cuda-gpus.

-Install the nVidia propietary drivers and the CUDA toolkit: http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/
+Next, install the nVidia propietary drivers and the CUDA toolkit: http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/

-To compile the code just download the project package and uncompress it.
+Download the project package and uncompress it.
-Inside the project main directory run the following in a terminal:
+Inside the project main directory, run the following in a terminal:
 ```
 $ cd src/
 $ ./compile.sh